Traders raise alarm over threat to invade market - Vanguard News

 By Evelyn Usman

-Traders under the umbrella of Balogun Business Association, BBA Trade Fair Complex, Badagry expressway, Lagos have raised the alarm over threat by thugs to invade the market and unleash mayhem on them.
+Traders under the umbrella of Balogun Business Association, BBA Lagos International Trade Fair Complex, along the Badagry expressway, have raised the alarm over threat by thugs to invade the market and unleash mayhem on them.

+They alleged that the thugs who were sponsored by a former leader of the association, had the backup of some top senior policemen.

 Consequently, they have called on Police authorities in Lagos to wade in, with a view to arresting those spoiling for war, in order to avert bloodshed.

-Briefing journalists over the weekend at the association’s secretariat they disclosed that information at their disposal revealed that the invasion would take place between yesterday (Sunday ) and Wednesday.
+Briefing journalists over the weekend, at the association’s secretariat, the traders disclosed that information at their disposal revealed that the invasion would take place between Sunday and Wednesday, this week..

-While recalling that similar attacks by the thugs whom they alleged were loyal to a former leader of the market, occurred in years 2005 and 2007, in a bid to force their leader on them, the traders vowed to resist any unlawful takeover of their association.
+They recalled that similar attacks by thugs whom they alleged were loyal to a former leader of the market, occurred in 2005 and 2007, in a bid to force the leader on them.
+But they vowed to resist any unlawful takeover of their association.

 He traced the genesis of the problem to refusal by a former Chairman of the association’s Board of Trustee to step down for another administration, even after the expiration of his tenure.

-On his part, the Progenitor /Founding Father of BBA, Ambassador Leonard Ogbonna, who is also the Secretary of the Caretaker committee inaugurated by the outgoing President, Chief Tony Obih, explained that he invited the accused leader to join the association in the year 1990 but expressed regrets at the outcome of his action.
+On his part, the Progenitor /Founding Father of BBA, Ambassador Leonard Ogbonna , who is also the Secretary of the Caretaker committee inaugurated by the outgoing President, Chief Tony Obih, explained that he invited the accused leader to join the association in year 1990 but expressed regrets at the outcome of his action.

-He said, at the expiration of the tenure of the former president, he allegedly refused to conduct an election last year due to the COVID-19 lockdown.
+He alleged that at the expiration of the tenure of the former president, he refused to conduct an election last year due to the COVID-19 lockdown.

-Vanguard gathered that a Federal High Court, sitting in Abuja, had stepped into the long-running crisis in Balogun Business Association, by granting an application of the association on June 24th by its leadership, led by Chief Anselm Dunu, to quash a purported decision of the Corporate Affairs Commission (CAC), revoking the current Certificate of Registration of the Association.
+Vanguard gathered that a Federal High Court, sitting in Abuja, had stepped into the long-running crisis in Balogun Business Association and had granted an application of the association on June 24 , 2021 by its leadership, led by Chief Anselm Dunu, to quash a purported decision of the Corporate Affairs Commission ,CAC, revoking the current Certificate of Registration of the Association.

-The application of the association which is for orders of certiorari, prohibition and injunction arising from a letter addressed by the commission to some of the lawyers involved in the imbroglio, followed an application made by six members of the market for themselves as incumbent chairman and secretary, respectively, of the caretaker committee of the association representing other incumbent members of the committee upon an ex-parte motion seeking an order granting leave to them to quash the letter issued by revoking and cancelling the certificate of registration of the association.